ravi9/ov-sm-wiki/Conda.md

 ### Step 2: Create a Conda Environment with Python 3.8

 Python 3.6 and 3.7 are also supported.
+On Ubuntu 18, Python 3.6 is recommended, as it does not require installation of additional Python libraries.

 ```bash
 cd openvino_notebooks